 Hours & Information

 Friday: 8:00am - 5:00pm

 Saturday & Sunday: Closed

-Established in the summer of 1979, the Resource Center was developed as "a model of inter-institutional cooperation."
-The center was designed to combine the resources collections of the Teachers College and the special needs collections of the Flint Hills Instructional Materials Center, a division of the Flint Hills Special Education Cooperative including seven school districts from Emporia and the surrounding area.
+Established in the summer of 1979, the Resource and Outreach Center (TROC), formerly known as the Resource Center was developed as "a model of inter-institutional cooperation."
+The center was designed to combine the resources collections of The Teachers College (TTC) and the special needs collections of the Flint Hills Instructional Materials Center, a division of the Flint Hills Special Education Cooperative (FHIMC), including seven school districts from Emporia and the surrounding area.

-Gary and Barbara Bleeker, former professors at Emporia State University, were the recipients of hundreds of books for children and young adults each year.
-The Bleekers reviewed many of these for the Topeka Capital Journal, and used others in education workshops they taught throughout the state.
-They then donated the books to The Teachers College Resource Center to be checked out and enjoyed by many.
-The collection has over 10,000 books, with new books added every year.
+Additionally, the print collection includes hundreds of books from two generous donors: Gary and Barbara Bleeker.
+Gary and Barbara Bleeker, former professors at Emporia State University, were the recipients of children and young adult books each year.
+The Bleekers reviewed many of these for the Topeka Capital Journal and used others in workshops taught throughout the state.
+These books were later donated to TTC Resource Center to be available for circulation to all and enjoyed by many.
+TROC's collection has over 10,000 books, with new books added every year.

 In 2021, the Resource Center merged with the Jones Institute of Educational Excellence, retaining JIEE's programs including the Great Plains Center for National Certification and Reading Recovery.
 The Resource Center was renamed "The Resource and Outreach Center" or "TROC," serving to provide instructional materials; utilizing some of the resources from FHIMC and adding new materials, resources, and technology, and offering professional development opportunities, based on the curriculum requests and the interests of The Teachers College faculty and students.